Natural aesthetics for health and happiness in brands and digital design

 From administering every blink, breath, and heartbeat to enabling us to think, feel, learn and create — our mysterious brain is a machine so sophisticated and powerful that it often is referred to as the most complex thing we have yet discovered in the entire universe.

-But our brain is under attack.
+But our brains are under attack.
 We build technology that challenge our ability to think clearly and truly engage in life.
 And the great aesthetic narrative of modern society is disregarding our deeper nature and fragile minds.

 Natural aesthetics in brands and technology — a research project